beego/beedoc/en-US/mvc/model/models.md

 }
 ```

+In this example, by default the auto-generated table name is: `post_tag`.

-#### rel_table / rel_through
+##### rel_table / rel_through

-This setting is for `orm:"rel(m2m)"` field
+This setting is for `orm:"rel(m2m)"` field:

-	rel_table       Set the auto generated m2m connecting table name
+	rel_table       Set the auto-generated m2m connecting table name
 	rel_through     If you want to use custom m2m connecting table, set name by using this setting.
-                  Format: pkg.path.byModelName
+                  Format: `project_path/current_package.ModelName`
-                  For example: app.models.PostTagRel PostTagRel table needs to have a relationship to Post table and Tag table.
+                  For example: `app/models.PostTagRel` PostTagRel table needs to have a relationship to Post table and Tag table.

 If rel_table is set, rel_through is ignored.